Identity and Residency Change Updates

 Tax Return Related SSN, ITIN, or Name Update

-You might need to apply for new social security number from the the Social Security Administration website for a newborn or adopted child or if your spouse is from a foreign country and needs a SSN.
+You might need to apply for new social security number from the Social Security Administration website for a newborn or adopted child or if your spouse is from a foreign country and needs a SSN.
 Or, you might have to correct your existing social security number with the IRS if they have an incorrect SSN on file for your tax account.

-Apply for a New or Update a SSN
+Apply for or Update an SSN

-SSN for newborn child: You should register any new family member (new born child, adopted child, etc.) with the Social Security Administration.
+SSN for newborn child: You should register any new family member (newborn child, adopted child, etc.) with the Social Security Administration.
 With this, you might be able to claim your child as a dependent on your federal or state tax return.
 To apply for a new Social Security card or to change the information on an existing card, download and file SSA Form SS-5, Application for a Social Security Card.
 Visit the SSA - Social Security Administration for more information.

 Follow these steps on how to prepare a tax return on eFile.com and then apply for an ITIN.

-• Dependent or spouse of a U.S. citizen or resident alien
+- Dependent or spouse of a U.S. citizen or resident alien

-• Dependent or spouse of a nonresident alien visa holder
+- Dependent or spouse of a nonresident alien visa holder

-• U.S. resident alien who is filing a U.S. tax return based on days present in the United States
+- U.S. resident alien who is filing a U.S. tax return based on days present in the United States

-• Nonresident alien who is required to file a U.S. tax return
+- Nonresident alien who is required to file a U.S. tax return

-• Nonresident alien claiming a foreign tax treaty benefit
+- Nonresident alien claiming a foreign tax treaty benefit

-• Nonresident alien student, researcher, academic, professor etc. filing a U.S. tax return or claiming an exception.
+- Nonresident alien student, researcher, academic, professor etc. filing a U.S. tax return or claiming an exception.

-See also: IRS Publication 519, U.S. Tax Guide for Aliens.
+See also: 1040-NR instructions and IRS Publication 519, U.S. Tax Guide for Aliens.

 How do I know if my ITIN is expired?